Hat: History

 The 27,000-to-30,000-year-old Venus of Willendorf may depict a woman wearing a woven hat.

 While there are not many official records of hats before 3,000 BC, they probably were commonplace before that.
 The 27,000-to-30,000-year-old Venus of Willendorf figurine may depict a woman wearing a woven hat.
 One of the earliest known confirmed hats was worn by a Bronze Age man (nicknamed Ötzi) whose body (including his hat) was found frozen in a mountain between Austria and Italy, where he had been since around 3250 BC.
 He was found wearing a bearskin cap with a chin strap, made of several hides stitched together, essentially resembling a Russian fur hat without the flaps.

 One of the first pictorial depictions of a hat appears in a tomb painting from Thebes, Egypt, which shows a man wearing a conical straw hat, dated to around 3200 BC.
 Hats were commonly worn in ancient Egypt.
 Many upper-class Egyptians shaved their heads, then covered it in a headdress intended to help them keep cool.
 Ancient Mesopotamians often wore conical hats or ones shaped somewhat like an inverted vase.

 Hats as an indicator of social status: a foreman (with horse) wears a hat of greater height than the accompanying inquilino (1821 Chile).

 Other early hats include the Pileus, a simple skull-like cap; the Phrygian cap, worn by freed slaves in Greece and Rome (which became iconic in America during the Revolutionary War and the French Revolution, as a symbol of the struggle for liberty against the Monarchy); and the Greek petasos, the first known hat with a brim.
 Women wore veils, kerchiefs, hoods, caps and wimples.

 Like Ötzi, the Tollund Man was preserved to the present day with a hat on, probably having died around 400 BC in a Danish bog, which mummified him.
-He wore a pointed cap made of sheepskin and wool, fastened under the chin by a hide thong.
+He wore a pointed cap made of sheepskin and wool, fastened under the chin by a hide strap.